 It’s published by Ebury Press – and available in bookstores or at amazon now Click to check it out here

 Or to get you started today, here’s one of the recipes that The Sunshine Diet team have kindly let me print….

 P E R S E RV I N G :

 CALO R I E S 1 6 0 KCAL

 SUGAR 1 0 G

 Labneh is a Middle Eastern strained yoghurt that is really easy to make and is a healthier alternative to soured cream or cream cheese.
 It usually takes around 12 hours to make, so it’s best to prepare it the night before and leave it to drain in the fridge overnight.
-You will also need a piece of muslin.
+You will also need a piece of muslin cloth.

 1 tsp salt